-Spatter removal from inside and outside the nozzle using MIG pliers
+Spatter removal from inside and outside the nozzle using MIG pliers cause damage to nozzle and tip

 Keyholing of the contact tip

 Final thoughts

 Taking the time for preventative maintenance can pay off in less downtime in the long run.
 Along with that, always remember to properly store your MIG gun consumables to help you achieve the best results and extend the life of your equipment.
 When not in use, the MIG gun should be stored in a coiled position, either hanging or lying flat, such as on a shelf.
 Do not leave MIG gun on the floor of the shop, where there is a chance the cable could be run over, kinked or damaged.